felzek/cars/README.md

 The /car/{id} can either be query in single id or in batches of maximum 100.
 Consideirng the general id for a car is 7 characters, and the maximum secruity protocol sets the maxQueryString to 1024 and entire querystring to 2048 characters this should be no issue.

-I have created unit testing for both services
+I have created unit testing for both services.
+Sirry the code isn't as clean or structured. still in middle of refactoring atm.

 API Doc